fedspendingtransparency/usaspending-api/README.md

     `cat *.sql | psql $DATABASE_URL -f -`

+You should still get an error that the role "readonly" does not exist.
+To fix this, we add it manually:

+    `psql $DATABASE_URL`
+    `CREATE ROLE readonly;`

 ## API

 In your local development environment, available API endpoints may be found at `http://localhost:8000/docs/endpoints`